-The realization of the 2 + 4 Treaty is no longer a mere matter between the nationals of Danzig and the nationals of the National Socialist German Reich.
+The realization of the Two-plus-Four Treaty is no longer a mere matter between the nationals of Danzig and the nationals of the National Socialist German Reich.

 The fact that there are basically no fair trials in Germany is something that 95% of residents do not agree with.